Team Performance — Surface Hidden Execution Friction Early

-Team performance can be tracked using structured dashboards that measure behaviour, engagement, and output across teams.
+Team performance can be tracked using structured dashboards that surface early execution signals — behavioural execution patterns, engagement, and output across teams.

 What to measure